Jeff Gore (cvgoogle scholarpersonal site)

 hlee2 at mit.edu

 Hyunseok started his PhD as a high-energy theorist but then realized that it is better to be an experimental biophysicist!
-In the Gore Lab he is studying how resource-explicit models may provide insight into the composition of multispecies communities.
+In the Gore Lab he studied resource competition and spatially expanding populations.
+He is now a PLS Postdoctoral Fellow studying emergent dynamics in space.

 Martina Dal Bello (google scholar)